-As of December 2018, Hulic had a real estate portfolio of about 240 lease properties throughout Japan.
+As of the end of December 2020, Hulic had a real estate portfolio of 259 lease properties throughout Japan.
 Most of our properties are located within a three-minute walk from a station in one of Tokyo's five most central wards.
 This advantage of location allows us to enjoy a vacancy rate below 1%.
 We have achieved growth by reconstructing of older properties in central areas of Tokyo and acquiring additional properties to boost our total leasable floor space.
 We own many bank branch offices and corporate apartments as core assets due to our historical relationship with Mizuho Financial Group.
 Recently, we piloted conversion of building use at the time of reconstruction to create residential properties for the elderly, commercial facilities, tourist hotels and other type of properties according with nation's demographic shift.

 Q2Since your listing on the First Section of the Tokyo Stock Exchange in 2008, you have achieved continuous growth in profits and dividends.
 How was this accomplished?

 I would particularly put mid-term profit growth as a top priority in my management goal among several performance measures.
-Despite events such as the Lehman crisis and the Great East Japan Earthquake of March 2011, we have continued to post increased revenue and income.
-In 2018, we have achieved record-high levels.
+Regardless of COVID-19 expansion, we have continued to post increased income.
+In 2020, we have achieved record-high levels.
 Anticipating conditions five years ahead and pursuing a strategy of 'selection and focus' in deploying our operational resources, we have sought to build a solid business base that resists fluctuations in the economy.
 Efficient operation with minimal manpower is also one of my goals and we have achieved the highest levels of profit per employee among numerous listed companies at Tokyo Stock Exchange.

 Q3There is the emerging concern of price rising in Tokyo's real estate market but overall inflation, which Bank of Japan set to achieve, has been completely subdued.
 What is your assessment?